ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://docs.microsoft.com/en-us/azure/cognitive-services/face/overview

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your company needs to process large amounts of documents.
+Q-075: Your company needs to process large amounts of documents.
 Can you make use of the Azure AI Language service to detect the text language within the document?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

 Overall explanation: You can use the Language detection feature for this requirement.